 Devotional of the week: My heart, Christ’s home (6 in Ephesians series)

-For tDSCN2807his reason I kneel before the Father, from whom every family in heaven and on earth derives its name.
+For this reason I kneel before the Father, from whom every family in heaven and on earth derives its name.
 I pray that out of his glorious riches he may strengthen you with power through his Spirit in your inner being, so that Christ may dwell in your hearts through faith.
 And I pray that you, being rooted and established in love, may have power, together with all the Lord’s people, to grasp how wide and long and high and deep is the love of Christ, and to know this love that surpasses knowledge—that you may be filled to the measure of all the fullness of God.
 Ephesians 3:14–19

 This must be one of the most inspiring passages of Paul’s letter, showing how Christ takes residence in the believer, making his home in our inner being.
 It is Trinitarian, for Paul prays that the Father would strengthen his children through his Spirit so that Christ may dwell in us.
 Christ lives in us, and we live in Christ.
 He changes our outlook, attitudes, and emotions, making us more like him.
 We then yearn for justice and mercy; we pray for those who wrong us; we can rest and be at peace.